-Speed is so important, especially after a fresh rain when the oil and grease float to the top of the roadway.
-This period immediately after fresh rainfall is when drivers are at grave risk of hydroplaning and flying off of the road.
-And if so, they can slide into the berm, or shoulder, or person.
+Speed is essential, especially after a fresh rain when the oil and grease float to the roadway’s top.
+This period immediately after new rainfall occurs when drivers are at grave risk of hydroplaning and flying off the road.
+And if so, they can slide into the berm, shoulder, or person.

-Don’t fit the stereotype California driver.
-Pretend like you are a native from Chicago, and drive appropriately for the rain, sleet, snow, wind, and so forth.
-We Sunny California drivers are often too lazy to change the way we drive.
+Don’t fit the stereotype of a California driver.
+Pretend like you are a native of Chicago, and drive appropriately for the rain, sleet, snow, wind, etc. We Sunny California drivers are often too lazy to change how we go.
 So regardless of the conditions we are operating in, we plow along.
 You will see people driving recklessly on wet roads, even though they should move slowly and carefully.
 But you should slow down and pay attention to the path and surroundings before you.

 It seems as though many of us love to distract our focus from the road.
 So it is not unusual for California drivers to give more attention to our text messages and applications.

-It is hard to make a list for you of all potential injuries that mainly take place on days with bad weather.
-And this is because an accident on a rainy day can cause all the different types of injuries you might have seen in your nightmares.
+It is hard to list all potential injuries that mainly occur on days with bad weather.
+And this is because an accident on a rainy day can cause all the different types of damage you might have seen in your nightmares.
 That’s no joke either.

 As far as injury risk goes, multipliers are other conditions that often accompany the rain, including soupy fog or crosswinds.
-Even mud from a landslide that could be partially submerged and hidden from view.
+Even mud from a landslide could be partially submerged and hidden from view.
 This weather is typical in Malibu Canyon after a recent rainfall if you are looking for an example.

-Since the friction is even less than half of what it is on average days, the accidents often take place at higher than average impact speeds.
+Since the friction is even less than half of what it is on average days, the accidents often occur at higher than average impact speeds.
 Even if you stop the car and apply full brakes, you might end up in a collision due to slippage.

 Don’t even try and slam on your brakes.
 Because if you do, you might get confused.
 Mainly this is because your anti-lock brakes pulse on your foot and make you think there may be a brake problem.
 Hence, you could release the peddle too soon after being spooked by these vibrations underfoot.

 We will look for you to see if it was a traffic light phasing issue.
-Also, help you with things like road treatment strategy, and speed limit control evidence to bolster your case.
+Also, help you with road treatment strategy, and speed limit control evidence to bolster your case.

-Presently, we are serving Los Angeles County and San Diego, as well as San Francisco.
-So, if you have gotten hurt in an accident, call us.
-We can help with wrecks occurring on the icy, sandy, slushy, or slick pavement.
+We are currently serving Los Angeles County, San Diego, and San Francisco.
+So, if you have gotten hurt in a rain-related accident, call us.
+We can help with wrecks on the icy, sandy, slushy, or slick pavement.